fractalbass/data_science/_posts/2023-11-23-data_science_37.md

 $$ (X_n, X_{n-1}) $$

 If the slope of a regression line fit to the above pairs is 1, we have shown that the sequence is a random walk.
 Since this is a regression model under the hood, we can also look at the P-value for the coefficient in the underlying model to get a sense of how reliable that coefficient is.
 As we mentioned before, making those "goodness of fit" statements relies on the fact that the residuals are independent and identically distributed.
 While the values in our time series are NOT independent (each step in the time series depends on the last one), the difference between two successive steps should be.
-To see why, look at the definition of a random walk, and move the $X_{n-1}$ term to the left side of the equation.
+To see why, look at the definition of a random walk, and move the $ X_{n-1} $ term to the left side of the equation.

 $$X_n - X_{n-1} = \epsilon$$

-In the above, $\epsilon$ represents random noise.
+In the above, $ \epsilon $ represents random noise.

 ## An Example